 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Begin by preheating the oven to 350ºF.
 Crumble a large piece of parchment paper, unfold, and then press it into 13″X18″ baking sheet.
 Crumbling makes it lay flatter.
 You may also want to fold the edges so the paper fits snuggly in the pan.

-- Remove the ice cream from the refrigerator and transfer to a large bowl.
+Remove the ice cream from the refrigerator and transfer to a large bowl.
 Use a large spoon to stir so it is an uniform softened mixture.
 This will make it easier to spread evenly on the bars.

-- Take the bars from the freezer.
-Flip one half over so the top is now facing down.
+Once frozen, flip one half over so the top is now facing down.
 Evenly spread the ice cream on using the offset spatula.
 Place the second half on top.
 Return to the freeze for 1-2 hours, or until the ice cream is solid again.

 Spreading on properly softened ice cream creates the best smooth and even layer between the sandwiches.
-Of course, you can just let the ice cream sit out for awhile, but I find there’s an even better way!
+Of course, you can just let the ice cream sit out for awhile, but I find there’s an even better way.

 If you let the ice cream sit at room temperature, the outer edges will become melted while the center is still hard.
 Softening ice cream in the refrigerator for about 30-45 minutes works better for gradually softening the whole container.